bitmakerlabs/wdi-march-2017/16-A-routing-and-controllers-intro-lesson/README.md

 end
 ```

 Notice how `@products` is pluralized.
-This is because it's a collection (more than 1) of all the products.
+This is because it's a collection (and possibly more than one) of all the products.

 ### Show